The Ultimate Computer: Plot

 The Federation starship Enterprise is summoned to a space station without explanation.
 Commodore Wesley (Barry Russo) explains that the Enterprise will be a test vessel for the M-5 Multitronic System, a revolutionary tactical and control computer designed by Dr. Richard Daystrom (William Marshall).
 The M-5 is to handle all ship functions without human assistance.
 While Science Officer Spock is impressed with M-5, Captain Kirk and Chief Medical Officer Dr. McCoy have doubts.

 The M-5 succeeds at its first tasks, performing ship functions more quickly and efficiently than a living crew.
-However, M-5 also exhibits unexpected behavior, such as turning off power and life support to unoccupied parts of the ship, and drawing increased power for unknown reasons; Daystrom maintains M-5 is working properly.
+However, M-5 also exhibits unexpected behavior, such as turning off power and life support to unoccupied parts of the ship, and drawing increased power for unknown reasons; Daystrom maintains M-5 is working properly and is simply cutting power to unnecessary areas.
 Spock and Kirk engage in a discussion about whether Spock would prefer to serve under a computer or Kirk.

 In its first tactical drill, M-5 defends the Enterprise against mock attacks from Starships Excalibur and Lexington.
 The Enterprise is declared the victor, and Wesley jokingly refers to Kirk as "Captain Dunsel", employing a Starfleet Academy slang term for a part serving no useful purpose.
 Kirk is troubled by this.

-Some time later, M-5 detects the Woden, an unmanned freighter, and attacks with live torpedoes, destroying it.
+Some time later, M-5 detects the Woden, an unmanned freighter, and unexpectedly diverts course and attacks with live torpedoes, destroying it.
 Kirk orders M-5 taken offline, but on attempting to do so, finds it protected by a powerful force field.
 Chief Engineer Scott orders Ensign Harper to disconnect its power source, but the M-5 creates a direct connection to the ship's warp engines, vaporizing Harper in the process.
 Spock and Scott attempt a manual override, but discover that the M-5 has rerouted all controls.
 Spock questions Daystrom on his computer design, and Daystrom reveals that he has imprinted human engrams onto M-5's circuits, creating what amounts to a human mind operating at the speed of a computer.